dyunis/wav2vec2.0_notes/README.md

 - quantization for encoder features to be targets for contextual reps

 ### Feature encoder
-- stack of temporal convolution followed by GELU activation (embed figure from dan/kevin)
+- stack of temporal convolution followed by GELU activation
   - after first temporal convolution do group norm before GELU (split channels of convolution into groups, normalize within each group)
 - layer norm after last output